kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 cat TR*J.fasta > imgt_tr_j_human.fasta
 ```

-Finally, to reformat the fasta description line to the format needed for IgBLAST, This uses the `edit_imgt_file,pl` that is provided as part of `IgBLAST`:
+Finally, the fasta description lines (the lines that start with '>') must be adjusted to the format needed for IgBLAST.
+This uses the `edit_imgt_file,pl` that is provided as part of `IgBLAST` to remove some of the details from the IMGT descriptions and retains just the gene name:
 ```
 cd ~/data/apps/ncbi-igblast-1.21.0/references/